 During the three months ended March 31, 2011 the Company commenced a review of its operations to improve resource utilization within the business and better align resources to current and future growth opportunities of the business.
 This review resulted in the adoption of an initial restructuring plan (the "Q1 Restructuring Plan"), the closure of the Company's facility in Edinburgh, United Kingdom and resource rationalizations in certain of the more mature markets in which it operates.
 A restructuring charge of \$5.0 million in respect of this plan was recognized during the three months ended March 31, 2011, \$1.0 million in respect of lease termination and exit costs associated with the closure of the Edinburgh facility and \$4.0 million in respect of workforce reductions. \$3.5 million of costs recognized under the Q1 Restructuring Plan related to the clinical research segment, while \$1.5 million related to our central laboratory business.
 During the three months ended September 30, 2011 the Company implemented a further restructuring plan (the "Q3 Restructuring Plan") which resulted in the relocation of the Company's facility in Maryland, USA; and further resource rationalizations.
-A restructuring charge of \$4.8 million was recognized during the three months ended September 30, 2011 in respect of this plan, \$0.9 million in respect of lease termination and exit costs associated with the closure of the set termination and exit costs associated with the closure of the set termination and exit costs associated with the closure of the set termination and exit costs associated with the closure of the set termination and exit costs associated with the closure of the set termination and exit costs associated with the closure of the existing Maryland facility and \$3.9 million in respect of workforce reductions.
-All costs recognized under the Q3 Restructuring Plan related to the clinical research segment.
+A restructuring charge of \$4.8 million was recognized during the three months ended September 30, 2011 in respect of this plan, \$0.9 million in respect of lease termination and exit costs associated with the closure of the existing Maryland facility and \$3.9 million in respect of workforce reductions.
+All costs recognized during the three months ended September 30, 2011 in related to the clinical research segment.

 As a result of the above, income from operations for the year decreased by \$62.7 million, or 68.0%, from \$92.1 million for the year ended December 31, 2010 to \$29.4 million for the year ended December 31, 2011.
 As a percentage of net revenue, income from operations decreased from 10.2% of net revenues for the year ended December 31, 2010 to 3.1% of net revenues for the year ended December 31, 2011.
-In our clinical research segment, income from operations for the year ended December 31, 2010 to 3.1% of net revenues for the year ended December 31, 2010 to \$31.6 million for the year ended December 31, 2011.
+In our clinical research segment, income from operations for the year ended December 31, 2011.
+As a percentage of net revenue, income for the year ended December 31, 2011.
+As a percentage of net revenue, income from operations for the year ended December 31, 2011.
 As a percentage of net revenue, income from operations decreased by \$73.2 million, or 69.8%, from \$104.8 million for the year ended December 31, 2010 to \$31.6 million for the year ended December 31, 2011.
-As a percentage of net revenue, income from operations decreased from 12.5% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.1% for the year ended December 31, 2011.
+As a percentage of net revenue, income from operations decreased from 12.5% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2010 to 3.6% of net revenues for the year ended December 31, 2011.
+In our central laboratory business, operating losses for the year ended December 31, 2011.
 As a percentage of net revenue operating losses decreased from 20.0% for the year ended December 31, 2010 to 3.1% for the year ended December 31, 2011.